eloi-m/technical-test-arcane/README.md

 The Arcane Real Estate platform allows users to easily see different properties and their owners in cities.
-Owners can modify and delete them.
+Landlords can modify and delete their own properties.

+To use, please create an account using the Signup menu.
+You can then login in the Login page, and add, modify and delete properties in the home page.

-A technical test I made for Arcane in December 2019, using Python and Flask.
+I made this technical test for Arcane in December 2019, using Python and Flask.